 The QCA undertook reviews of (a) GAWB's proposed recovery of preparatory expenditure for the GFP (QCA 2007), and (b) proposed criteria for triggering implementation of the CSS in the event of drought or unexpected increases in demand (QCA 2008).
-A review of (c) changes to GAWB's pricing practices once the augmentation was completed was not completed by the QCA as major rainfall event in February 2008 resulted in GAWB deferring its proposed CSS.
+A review of (c) changes to GAWB's post-augmentation pricing practices was not completed by the QCA as major rainfall event in February 2008 resulted in GAWB deferring the proposed CSS.